 Airbus’ commercial results and industrial performance in 2014 confirmed its capability to meet customer commitments, as well as the benefits of its steps to further increase competitiveness and agility – enabling it to maintain market leadership position for both single-aisle and widebody jetliners sized at above 100 seats.

 Airbus 2015-2034 Global Market Forecast

-Airbus projects a need for 31,358 new passenger and freighter aircraft – valued at over $4.6 trillion – over the next 20 years, based on its latest Global Market Forecast (GMF): “Flying on demand.”
+Airbus projects a need for 32,585 new passenger aircraft – valued at US$ 4.9 trillion – over the next 20 years, based on its latest Global Market Forecast (GMF): “Formulating the Future.”

-Unveiled in September 2014, this forward-looking view – which covers the 2014-2033 timeframe – factors in such key market drivers as demographics, trade, tourism flows, oil prices, environmental issues and competition will shape the aviation industry’s continued evolution and expansion.
+Announced at the 2015 International Paris Air Show, this forward-looking view – which covers the 2015-2034 timeframe – factors in how such key market drivers as demographics, trade, tourism flows, oil prices, environmental issues and competition will shape the aviation industry’s continued evolution and expansion.

-Airbus expects that air travel will increasingly become an expectation for passengers – with traffic growth in emerging markets such as Asia-Pacific (5.7 per cent) and the Middle East (7.1 per cent) driving a worldwide annual increase of 4.7 per cent over this period.
-Domestic China is forecast to be the largest traffic flow by 2033 with 11.9 per cent of world traffic, while in 20 years Asia-Pacific airlines will fly 36 per cent of total passenger traffic– approximately the same as North American and European carriers combined.
+Airbus expects that air travel will increasingly become an expectation for passengers – with traffic growth in emerging markets and urbanization driving a worldwide annual increase of 4.6 per cent over this period.

-As a result, the total worldwide fleet of passenger and freighter aircraft will increase to 37,500 aircraft by 2033, according to Airbus’ latest Global Market Forecast with the estimated requirement for some 22,000 new single-aisle aircraft, approximately 7,800 twin-aisle widebodies and around 1,500 very large aircraft.
+As a result, the total worldwide fleet of passenger and freighter aircraft will more than double to 38,500 aircraft by 2034, according to Airbus’ latest Global Market Forecast – with the estimated requirement for 22,927 new single-aisle aircraft, 8,108 new twin-aisle widebodies and 1,550 new very large aircraft.

 Access the latest Global Market Forecast in the Airbus website’s Company section.

 ORDERS & DELIVERIES

 With more than 15,000 aircraft ordered by international customers through 2014, Airbus is an undisputed world leader in the civil air transport marketplace.